Freakwill/pyrimidine/paper/paper.md

 ```

-## An Example to start
+## An example to begin

 In this section, we demonstrate the basic usage of `pyrimidine` with a simple example: the classic 0-1 knapsack problem with $n=50$ dimensions.
-(See more examples on GitHub)
+(Refer to more examples in the repository.)

 $$
 \max \sum_i c_ix_i \\